 In this paper, we assumed that the lumped capacitance is the load capacitance.
-In the future, we will extend our algorithm to use the effective capacitance ($C{\rm eff}$) [14] as the load capacitance for our device model.
-Because the ELR operation requires only the lower and upper bounds for the load capacitance, we plan to develop methods computing the lower and upper bounds for $C{\rm eff}$, which may be more efficient than computing $C{\rm eff}$ directly.
+In the future, we will extend our algorithm to use the effective capacitance (C{eff}) [14] as the load capacitance for our device model.
+Because the ELR operation requires only the lower and upper bounds for the load capacitance, we plan to develop methods computing the lower and upper bounds for C{eff} , which may be more efficient than computing C{eff} directly.
 The Elmore delay model is used in this paper.
-Several recent works [9], [30], [31] have applied the higher-order delay model.
-We also plan to extend the LR-based algorithm to consider the higher-order delay model, or the table-based delay model as used in [32].
+Several recent works [30], [31], [9] have applied the higher-order delay model.
+We also plan to extend the LR-based algorithm to consider the higher-order delay model.